PeterHuefner/php-mysql-git/README.md

 $structureDirectory = 'PATH/TO/DIRECTORY/WHERE/STRUCTURE/SHOULD/STORED';

 // if you want to ensure that a charset and collation is used globally ignoring the local used
-// these defaults are also availyble for engine and row format
 $phpMySqlGit->setOverwriteCharset(true);
 // utf8mb4 is the default, so there is no need to specify it again - just here to demonstrate
 $phpMySqlGit->setCharset('utf8mb4');
 $phpMySqlGit->setCollation('utf8mb4_unicode_ci');

+// these defaults are also available for engine and row format
+$phpMySqlGit->setRowFormat('DYNAMIC'); // DYNAMIC is the default
+$phpMySqlGit->setEngine('InnoDB');     // InnoDB is the default
+$phpMySqlGit->setOverwriteRowFormat(true);
+$phpMySqlGit->setOverwriteEngine(true);

+// when generating statements to change database, foreign keys are dropped before and created afterwards, to ensure the databse structure can be changed.
+// defaults to false
+// you should disable it only when you have a reason (for example a bug in php-mysql-git)
+$phpMySqlGit->setSkipForeignKeyChecks(true or false);

 // when using with data you can disable foreign key checks, but be careful it can damage the database when data is not consistent
+// this leads to the generation of the statement: SET FOREIGN_KEY_CHECKS = 0; so this is done in the database server
 $phpMySqlGit->setForeignKeyChecksForData(false);

 // and now the real stuff